openstack/bifrost/playbooks/roles/bifrost-prep-for-install/README.md

 reqs_git_branch: Branch to install, defaults to the value of git_branch.

-staging_drivers_git_branch: Branch to install, defaults to the value of
-                            git_branch.

 keystone_git_branch: Branch to install, defaults to the value of git_branch.

 sushy_git_branch: Branch to install, defaults to the value of git_branch.